SAGE: Spatial-visual Adaptive Graph Exploration for Efficient Visual Place Recognition: Experiments

 \subsection{Implementation Details}

-SAGE is implemented on top of the recent EMVP framework.
-Since the EMVP repository is actively maintained, we reproduced the authors' source code and followed their training pipeline and hyperparameters to ensure fair comparison.
+SAGE is built upon the EMVP framework \citep{emvp}, which we reproduced from its publication for a fair comparison as the official code is unavailable.
 We fine-tune two Vision Transformer backbones, ViT-B and ViT-L, which we denote as SAGE-B and SAGE-L, respectively.
 The Feature Compression ($\mathcal{F}_C$) and Feature Probing ($\mathcal{F}_P$) branches are implemented as two-layer MLPs, reducing the feature dimensions to $D=128$ and $K=64$, respectively.
 The InteractHead module is implemented as a two-layer Transformer encoder with a model dimension of 768, 16 attention heads, and a feed forward network with dimension 1024.
 During training we freeze the backbone and adopt DPN for PEFT, which adaptively preserves task-specific information while greatly reducing the number of trainable parameters.
 Each training mini-batch is constructed with equal contributions from MSLS (all non-panoramic images from the training set) and GSV-Cities (0.56M images from 67K places).
 For every batch we build a new sparse geo-visual graph, and we sample \(P=15\) sequences from the same city and recompute cliques dynamically during training.
+The thresholds for this process are set to $ \tau_1 = 25 $ m and $ \tau_2 = -2.88 \times 10^3 $.
 Input images are resized to \(224\times224\) during training and \(322\times322\) during inference.
 All experiments are implemented in PyTorch and run efficiently on a single NVIDIA A100 GPU.
 We fine-tune models for 10 epochs and select the checkpoint with the highest Recall@1 on Pitts30k-test for evaluation on the other benchmarks.